bitdog-io/restraining_bolt/README.md

 and move the extracted folders to (if you use Windows)  C:\Users\yourusername\Documents\Arduino\libraries.

 Note: Most of the libraries I use like Arduino-Log, sdconfigfile, and TaskScheduler can be found as public libraries in the Arduino IDE.
-I also use mavlink2 which I cobbled together from [GitHub mavlink/c_library_v2](https://github.com/mavlink/c_library_v2) repo.
+I also use mavlink2 which I downloaded from [GitHub mavlink/c_library_v2](https://github.com/mavlink/c_library_v2) repo.
 I modified it a bit to eliminate any compiler warning that might confuse users.